apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 (the list in `fs.s3a.aws.credentials.provider` are only used if the DT binding wishes to).
 1. The DT binding scans for the current principal (`UGI.getCurrentUser()`/"the Owner") to see if they have any token in their credential cache whose service name matches the URI of the filesystem.
-1. If one is found, it is unmarshalled and then used to authenticate the caller via some AWS Credential provider returned to the S3A FileSystem instance.
+1. If one is found, it is unmarshaled and then used to authenticate the caller via some AWS Credential provider returned to the S3A FileSystem instance.
 1. If none is found, the Filesystem is considered to have been deployed "Unbonded".
 The DT binding has to return a list of the AWS credential providers to use.